-Cardano – a third generation blockchain based on a scientific, peer-reviewed philosophy – utilizes Proof-of-Stake (PoS) for its consensus mechanism to achieve the same security guarantees as Bitcoin – a first generation blockchain.
-A consensus mechanism is the way a blockchain secures its network and records.
+Cardano – a third-generation blockchain based on a scientific, peer-reviewed philosophy – utilizes an environmentally-friendly Proof-of-Stake (PoS) protocol called Ouroboros for its consensus mechanism to achieve the same decentralized security guarantees as Bitcoin – a first-generation blockchain.

 Both rely on on-chain resources (i.e. stake in the system) rather than off-chain resources (i.e. hashing power with Bitcoin) to achieve consensus in the network.